 Pan (Outer ring)

 Continuously pan the camera horizontally in 2D and 3D.
-The ring is clickable for short pan movements, or holding down produces a continuous pan across the view following the direction of the pointer.
-The speed of the camera is dependent on the distance from the ring.
-Hovering near the center of the navigator slows down the pan speed.
+The ring is clickable for short pan movements, or you can click and hold to continuously pan across the view following the direction of the pointer.
+The speed of the camera is dependent on the distance you drag away from the ring.
+Hovering the pointer near the center of the navigator slows down the pan speed.

 Rotate around target (x,y)—Handle on inner ring